Hubert Blaine Wolfeschlegelsteinhausenbergerdorff Sr.

 Hubert Blaine Sr. (4 August 1914 – 24 October 1997; surname also given as Wolfstern, Wolfe + 666, Wolfe+585, Wolfe+590, and others) was a German-born American typesetter who held the record for the longest personal name ever used.

-Hubert's name is made up from 27 names.
+Hubert's world record name was made up from 27 names.
 Each of his 26 given names starts with a different letter of the English alphabet in alphabetical order; these are followed by a long single-word last name.
 The exact length and spelling of his name has been a subject of considerable confusion due in part to its various renderings over the years, many of which have typographical errors.
 One of the longest and most reliable published versions, with a 666-letter surname, follows:

 Adolph Blaine Charles David Earl Frederick Gerald Hubert Irvin John Kenneth Lloyd Martin Nero Oliver Paul Quincy Randolph Sherman Thomas Uncas Victor William Xerxes Yancy Zeus Sr.

 While the Guinness World Records verified the version as follows: